 Both these photos are very sentimental to me, and some people on Flickr really liked the Empire State Building shot of my daughter and ‘Explored’ it.
 It’s nice that something so technically wrong can evoke emotion in other people.

 I’m of the opinion that you should only shoot for yourself first and foremost.
-That’s how you are expressing yourself and it’s you putting forth the energy to express how you feel or say want to you to say.
+That’s how you are expressing yourself and it’s you putting forth the energy to express how you feel or say what you want to say.
 If other people get the message, then great.

 Always shoot for yourself.
 Work at your creative expression first.
 Work on what you want to say and how to say it.
 Express your feelings in the medium you choose so that one day when you’re 80 years old you can look back and smile.